Grant Submission Overview

 Cost Sharing Requirements for Sponsored Research Projects 12-5

 Your Role: Be aware of the rules the funder has established regarding submission and follow them.
-If you are using NSF Fastlane, Grants.gov or another electronic submission system, be familiar with the program’s functionalities.
-DO NOT attempt to submit your grant on the day it is due.
-Rather, submit it a few days in advance of the due date so that any problems with submission can be addressed without putting the proposal in jeopardy of missing its submission deadline.
+Cayuse 424 streamlines the submission process for all federal grants.
+However, you should still plan to submit your grant seven (7) days ahead of the posted deadline date so that any problems with submission can be addressed without putting the proposal at risk of missing the deadline.

-PLEASE NOTE: If you are submitting your proposal through Grants.gov, OSR requires you to submit all materials to us one week prior to the posted deadline to avoid problems with this federal submission portal.
+PLEASE NOTE: For Federal proposals, OSR asks you to submit all materials to us one week prior to the posted deadline to avoid any unforeseen problems.

 9. Follow up.

-Your Role: Once you receive confirmation that your submission was received, the hardest part begins: waiting.
+Your Role: Once you receive confirmation that your submission was received, the hardest part – waiting--begins.
 Whether your proposal has been accepted or rejected, you will likely want to contact the program officer to express your gratitude for being considered, learn more about the strengths and weaknesses of your proposal, and determine your next steps.

 OSR Role: We will assist you with all proposal follow up by discussing the feedback you received from the sponsor and will assist you to improve your proposal’s chances for your next submission.
 If an award has been made, we will advise you about completing the Project Data Sheet and the remaining steps necessary to set up your project accounts.